diningphil/graph-mixture-density-networks/README.md

 The splits used in our experiments are available in the `GMDN_SPLITS` folder.
 These are simple dictionaries that can be loaded using Pytorch.

 Data for the Barabasi-Albert and Erdos-Renyi experiments can be downloaded at the following link: https://www.dropbox.com/sh/cv6blu0w3pqevxq/AAAJFC2wpLuDVfe75qAoD7hga?dl=0
-However, it will made more accessible in the future.
+However, we are working to provide a more reliable link in the future.
 The file contains the datasets in highly compressed form, for a total of 3.7GB.
 Note: the fully uncompressed folder (all datasets) will take 155GB of space.

 ## Installation: